-Facilities and AmenitiesAs you enter the venue, you'll be amazed by the Isadore and Rosalie Sharp City.
+Facilities and AmenitiesAs you enter the venue, you'll be amazed by the Isadore and Rosalie Sharp City Room.
 Having a free-spanning design, the glass staircase is an architectural marvel.
 Having a dynamic design that responds to real-time weather conditions, the glass atrium also adds some elements of contemporary styling and comfort to the performing arts complex.
 Featuring five tiers, the R. Fraser Elliott Hall has 2,070 seats that are set up in a horseshoe configuration.
-This auditorium was designed by Diamond Schmitt, an American firm that specializes in designing entertainment facilities.
+This auditorium was designed by Diamond Schmitt, an Toronto-based firm that specializes in designing entertainment facilities.
 Sound Space Design and other acoustics experts also contributed to the hall's layout.
 The Orchestra Section has 922 seats, and the Grand Ring has 128 seats, including private box-style suites.
 The Ring 3 level has 300 seats, and the Ring 4 level has 290 seats.
 Additionally, up to 430 seats are available for reservation at the Ring 5 tier.
 Situated between the Ring 3 and Ring 4 sections, the Richard Bradshaw Amphitheatre has an intimate setting for performances.
-Up to 100 spectators could enjoy a show at this unique space that's usually used for rehearsals and pre-function repetitions.
+Up to 100 seated or 220 standing spectators could enjoy a show at this unique space that's usually used for rehearsals and pre-function repetitions.
 Throughout the year, the amphitheater hosts free concerts featuring classical and other music genres.
 Click to book your Toronto tours.
 Exclusively open to members, the Henry Jackman Lounge offers a relaxing environment before and after shows.
 This modern lounge has floor-to-ceiling glass walls that offer panoramic views of the historic Osgoode Hall.
 Private restrooms, bars and other amenities are included at this luxurious room.
 Located just outside of the building on University Avenue, Memorial Park is a great place to relax and socialize prior to a concert.
 This small urban square includes a statue of Sir Adam Beck.

 EntertainmentThe Four Seasons Centre for the Performing Arts is home to the Canadian Opera Company, which is the largest cultural entity of its kind in Canada.
 Some notable productions of the COC include Hadrian, Elektra and Otello.
 The National Ballet of Canada is another permanent tenant at this venue.
 This organization specializes in classical ballet that's inspired by the traditions of Europe and Russia.